blackfan23/ngx-appwrite/README.md

 The goal is to make the whole SDK accessible as well as provide some convenience functionality like RxJS streams where appropriate.

+The library is opinionated and uses Zod for validation, a Zod schema must be passed to validate all data coming from the Appwrite server.

 ---
 ## Installation